Frequently Asked Questions

 Will I be allowed to visit the school?

 We will inform you what to do if you need to visit.
+All visitors will need to wear a mask on the school premises at all times.
 If you would like to speak to a teacher you will need to make an appointment.
 Please call the school on 01895 462 394 or email email@example.com

 I am concerned about my child sharing school resources.
 How can this be safe?

 For individual and very frequently used equipment, such as pencils and pens, we will provide your child with their own items.
 Classroom based resources, such as books and games, can be used and shared within the year group bubble; these are cleaned regularly, along with all frequently touched surfaces.
 Resources that are shared between classes or bubbles, such as sports, art and science equipment are also cleaned frequently and meticulously and always between bubbles.

 Will my child still receive the full curriculum?

 We will be trying to ensure that this occurs.
 Modifications to the curriculum have been made at the start of this academic year, with the aim of returning to normal curriculum content by no later than the summer term 2021.

 Will my child be in the same classroom all day?